Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 ### Unsubscribe

-1. Log on to AMP SDK sample application.
+1. Log on to the customer provisioning application.
 2. Click **Subscriptions** from the menu on the top, in case you are not on the page that shows you the list of subscriptions.
-The table on this page enlists all the subscriptions and their status.
+The table on this page lists all the subscriptions and their status.
 3. Click **Unsubscribe** against an active subscription.
 ![SaaS Subscriptions](./images/unsubscribe.png)
 4. Confirm your action to trigger the deletion of the subscription.

-> The AMP SDK sample application calls the following AMP SDK API methods in the background.
+> The sample application calls the following client methods in the background.

 ```csharp
 // Initiate the delete subscription process